NerdHamel/kubernetes/README.md

 - volumes
 - config-maps

 We selected this folder structure to make it a bit more easy for you to understand and deploy our application.
 The ``core`` folder contains the actual API objects you will need to deploy a fully functional COGNIY.AI system.
-The other two folders within the root of this repository contain additional software that can be instaled side-by-side with COGNIGY.AI.
+The other two folders within the root of this repository contain additional software that can be installed side-by-side with COGNIGY.AI.
 Those additional tools will not be functional without a working COGNIGY.AI deployment.

 ## Setup
 This section will guide you through the process of setting up your COGNIGY.AI installation.
-Will no longer need it, once your initial deployment succeeded.
+You will no longer need it, once your initial deployment succeeded.

 ### Config map
 ---